Keegawho198/Mental-health-tech-survey-2016/README.md

 https://www.kaggle.com/datasets/osmi/mental-health-in-tech-2016/data

-Note: this is an extension on my previous project, I have created this one to further extend my curiuosity.
-If anyone would like to see the origin github project just follow this link: https://github.com/Keegawho198/Project-1_Mental-Health

 **Mental Health Treatment Seeking (USA vs Outside USA)**

 Our data indicates that individuals in the USA are significantly more likely to seek mental health treatment, with the number of responses seeking help being doubled compared to countries outside the USA.a